First Aid & Defibrillators

 Sport Related Concussion Response

-The player must not:
+A player with suspected concussion must not:

 • take further part in any activity, including training or matches or other sports